In this, the second article in our occult studies course we will examine the world of the Occult, about which there are so many misconceptions.

 You can find full details about our occult studies course by clicking the link above.

 We have used the word Jungle deliberately, because that is exactly what the occult is for the unwary and uninstructed seeker who ventures into it without the guidance of a True Teacher.
-Sadly, such Teachers are NOT to be found in the Yellow Pages, posting on Internet forums, or hanging on the end of a psychic 'hotline.'
-There is no shortage of half-truths, speculations and fantasies to be found on Internet forums, social media sites and in 'New Age' books, but of real Truth, there is none.
+Sadly, such Teachers are NOT to be found among the 'influencers' spouting soundbites on YouTube, posting on social media, or on the end of a psychic 'hotline.'
+There is no shortage of half-truths, speculations and fantasies to be found online and in the pages of books on 'magick', but of real Truth, there is none.
 No wonder many people dismiss the occult as half-baked nonsense!
 In general they are quite right to do so, for more often than not it involves nothing more than the rankest superstition, pseudo-science, psycho-babble and muddle-headed thinking.
-One contemporary writer sums up the occult jungle in words which will resonate with many seekers:
+In Serpents of Wisdom, the author sums up the occult jungle in words which will resonate with many seekers:

 "We were besieged by hordes of so-called shamans, gurus, channelers, high priests, clairvoyants, magicians, yogis, wizards, witches, necromancers, dream interpreters, transcendentalists, spiritualists, diviners, and a variety of other dolts, all frantically waving wands, rods and pointed fingers; chanting mantras, developing chakras, burning candles and incense, drawing holy circles, squares and triangles; selling talismans and charms, raising the dead, mouthing incantations, reaching ecstasy through Tantra, gaining power and healing by means of crystals; practicing Norse magic, Celtic magic, Enochian magic, Teutonic magic, ceremonial magic, temple magic and herb magic."

-This is an accurate description of the 'occult' as it is perceived in the popular imagination, and we are sad to say, as it is experienced by those who venture into it without a trustworthy guide.
-Whether that guide is a True Teacher, sincere religious faith, or the ever-watchful Higher Self—if they listen to it's warning voice—which most do not!
+You can read a review of this unusual book—written by a seeker especially for seekers—on our books page and download a copy to read offline or print out in PDF format.
+The passage we have quoted above is an accurate description of the 'occult' as it is perceived in the popular imagination, and we are sad to say, as it is experienced by those who venture into it without a trustworthy guide, whether that guide is a True Teacher, sincere religious faith, or the ever-watchful Higher Self—if they listen to it's warning voice—which most do not!
 Our files are full of emails from genuine seekers who have spent years wandering through the deceitful tracks of the Occult Jungle, to emerge completely disillusioned and confused by their experiences.

 We who had desired to gain spiritual knowledge in a quick and easy manner had been whipped for our pains . . . we had imagined the texture of our souls finer and our clay more holy than the common clay of mortals—but when we gazed more deeply into the mirrors of our minds we were shocked to find how swiftly we had descended; the reflection certainly did not flatter us.
 Nevertheless we felt that we had gained an invaluable experience, and that we at least had escaped before it was too late...